-- Policy: A set of ideas or plans used as a basis for making decisions, especially in politics, economics, or business.
-In the context of this methodology, we refer to public sector policies that affect the territories involved in the GRESS project-these could be EU, national, regional or local policies. - Policy measures: These are instruments used by the European Union as well as public authorities at the national, regional and local levels to promote or discourage certain actions or activities.
+- Policy: a set of ideas or plans used as a basis for making decisions, especially in politics, economics, or business7.
+In the context of this methodology, we refer to public sector policies that affect the territories involved in the GRESS project these could be EU, national, regional or local policies. - Policy measures: these are instruments used by the European Union as well as public authorities at the national, regional and local levels to promote or discourage certain actions or activities.
 These can include incentives, subsidies, grants, tax rebates, and trading schemes (for example the EU Emissions Trading Scheme (ETS) used to compensate for CO2 emissions).
-The European Commission has funding programmes available to SMEs that can be used for green economy projects-depending on the specific topic of the calls for proposal, such funding could come from Horizon 2020 (especially the SME instrument), COSME and LIFE programmes.
-European regions also https://startups.co.uk/what-is-a-startup/ https://www.collinsdictionary.com/dictionary/english/policy use ERDF Structural Funds through the Regional Operational Programmes (ROP) to fund research and innovation as well as provide support to startups and job creation in green economy fields.
+The European Commission has funding programmes available to SMEs that can be used for green economy projects - depending on the specific topic of the calls for proposal, such funding could come from Horizon 2020 (especially the SME instrument), COSME and LIFE programmes, which were the main instruments at the time the GRESS project was initiated.
+European regions also use ERDF Structural Funds through the Regional Operational Programmes (ROP) to fund research and innovation as well as provide support to start-ups and job creation in green economy fields.
 Other instruments include dedicated structures such as business incubators and accelerators (for example the Climate-KIC StartUp Accelerator Italy).